Vets in Training Summer Program Health and Safety Protocols

-Small Groups: Each week, we will host groups of nine or ten children led by one Teacher and one or two Counselors in Training.
+Small Groups: Each week, we will host small groups of approximately ten children led by one Teacher and one to three Counselors in Training.
 Students will stay with their group.

 Daily Health Screenings: Every day, upon arrival, students and staff will have their temperature taken with a forehead scanner thermometer.
 Any staff or students with a temperature of 100 degrees or higher will be asked to go home.
 They may return after being fever-free for 24 hours, provided they do not have any other COVID-19 symptoms.

 Stay Home When Appropriate: Employees and students who have tested positive for COVID-19, are sick, or have recently had a close contact with a person with COVID-19 must stay home.
 If they are ill, they may return once they have had 3 days with no fever and all symptoms improved and it has been at least 10 days since symptoms first appeared.
 If they have tested positive for COVID-19, they may return after they have received a negative test result.
 If they have been exposed to someone with COVID-19, they may return after a 14 day quarantine period, if no symptoms have developed.

 Face Coverings: Cloth Face Coverings are required for all staff at all times.
 Students will wear face coverings when when social distancing of 6 feet between